becoinc/DCOS-Azure/README.md

   * ARM_CLIENT_ID=<client id>
   * ARM_CLIENT_SECRET=<cient secret>
   * ARM_TENANT_ID=<tenant id>

+See [Azure CLI Setup](#azure-cli) for full details.

+# TODO and Works in Progress #

+Packer has not been touched from the original.

+# Terraform Usage #

+#### WARNING: Be sure that you are not overriding existing Azure resources that are in use.
+This Terraform process will create a resource group to contain all dependent resources within.
+This makes it easy to cleanup.

+#### NOTE: This deployment is not meant to obviate the need to understand the install process or read the docs.
+Please spend some time to understand both [DC/OS](https://docs.mesosphere.com/1.9/overview/) and the [install process](https://docs.mesosphere.com/1.9/administration/installing/).

+# Setting up the Azure CLI and Credentials
+<a name="azure_cli"></a>

 * The values for the above environment variables can be obtained through the Azure CLI commands below.